 - Which of the links within your guest post did they click on the most.

-- What did they do on your blog, how long time did they spend on it.
+- What did they do on your site, how long time did they spend on it.

 - Did you see an increase in newsletter subscribers or social media followers.

-Analyzing data will help you make better decisions when submitting future guest posts on the same blog or other blogs.
+Analyzing data will help you make better decisions when submitting future guest posts on the same or other sites.

-Should or shouldn’t you accept guest posts on your own blog?
+Should or shouldn’t you accept guest posts on your own site?

-After you start your own blog and you create some great content and get an audience, people start contacting you asking to write guest posts for you.
+After you start your own site and you create some great content and get an audience, people start contacting you asking to write guest posts for you.

-Offers like these are great to get and they are the proof that your blog is becoming attractive for others to write for in order to get a link and visitors.
-But should you be accepting guest posts from other authors on your blog?
+Offers like these are great to get and they are the proof that your audience is becoming attractive for others to write for in order to get a link and visitors.
+But should you be accepting guest posts from other authors on your site?